svishakan/OOAD-Project/README.md

 cd OOAD-Project/quiz-app/
 ```
 #### Add ```.env``` file in quiz-app/
+1. Fill the empty ENV.txt with the API keys obtained from the following:
 1. Create a Project in https://console.firebase.google.com/
-1. Obtain the enviroinment varibles for your project - [refer from here](https://youtu.be/3ZEz-iposj8)
+1. Obtain the enviroinment varibles for your project - [Reference Here](https://youtu.be/3ZEz-iposj8)
 1. Create an account in [EmailJS.com](https://dashboard.emailjs.com/sign-in)
-1. Obtain the enviroinment Variables for EmailJS  - [refer from here](https://youtu.be/NgWGllOjkbs)
+1. Obtain the enviroinment Variables for EmailJS  - [Reference Here](https://youtu.be/NgWGllOjkbs)
-1. Add a HMAC key to you file.
+1. Add a HMAC key to your file.

-#### Install node modules and other dependent packages
+1. Store the the now filled ENV.text as a .env file in the same directory.

+#### Install the dependencies required for running this project
 ```zsh
 npm install
 ```